jku/mukinator/README.md

             self.device = dbus.Interface(self.bus.get_object('org.bluez', path),
                                          'org.bluez.Device1')

-The `ObjectManager.InterfacesAdded` signal will tell me when the device exposes a new service (this happens a short while after connecting):
+The `ObjectManager.InterfacesAdded` signal will tell me when the device exposes a new service (this happens a short while after connecting to the device):

     self.bluez_manager.connect_to_signal('InterfacesAdded',
                                          self._object_manager_interfaces_added)